-- (a) Review of draft corrective action plan.
-The Secretary shall approve a proposed corrective action plan upon finding: - (1) The That the corrective action plan demonstrates that the proposed corrective action meets the criteria of § 35-603 and § 35-606, and that the proposed corrective action either: - (A) Ensuresensures that no sensitive receptor will be adversely impacted by the corrective action; or - (B) That the corrective action is an interim measure that addresses a portion of the release and that further corrective action is planned to ensure that no sensitive receptor will be adversely impacted.; and - (2) The applicable requirements of 10 V.S.A. chapter 170 (Type 2) (pertaining to public notice) have been satisfied. - (b) Public notice of administratively complete draft corrective action plan. - (1) Upon a determination by the Secretary that the corrective action plan is administratively complete, a PRP shall provide notice of the draft corrective action plan to all property owners impacted by the release and to all impacted adjoining property owners on a form provided by the Secretary. - (2) The applicant shall provide signed certification to the Secretary that all adjoining property owners have been notified of the corrective action plan. - (3) The Secretary will post a copy of the draft corrective action plan electronically on the Environmental Notice Bulletin for public comment in accordance with 10 V.S.A. chapter 170. - (c) The Secretary will approve the draft corrective action plan upon a finding that the requirements of § 35-607(a) have been met.
-The Secretary shall provide notice, in writing, to the potentially responsible party and other interested parties of the final corrective action plan approval.

-- (d) Corrective action plan.
-The corrective action plan shall be implemented within 90 days of the approval or in accordance with a schedule approved by the Secretary. - (e) The PRP shall notify the Secretary of amendments Amendments to a corrective action plan.
+(a) Review of draft corrective action plan.
+The Secretary shall approve a proposed corrective action plan upon finding:

+- (1) The corrective action plan demonstrates that the proposed corrective action meets the criteria of \S 35-603 and \S 35-606, and that the proposed corrective action either: - (A) Ensures that no sensitive receptor will be adversely impacted by the corrective action; or - (B) That the corrective action is an interim measure that addresses a portion of the release and that further corrective action is planned to ensure that no sensitive receptor will be adversely impacted. - (2) The applicable requirements of 10 V.S.A. chapter 170 (Type 2) (pertaining to public notice) have been satisfied. - (b) Public notice of administratively complete draft corrective action plan. - (1) Upon a determination by the Secretary that the corrective action plan is administratively complete, a PRP shall provide notice of the draft corrective action plan to all property owners impacted by the release and to all impacted adjoining property owners on a form provided by the Secretary. - (2) The applicant shall provide signed certification to the Secretary that all adjoining property owners have been notified of the corrective action plan. - (3) The Secretary will post a copy of the draft corrective action plan electronically on the Environmental Notice Bulletin for public comment in accordance with 10 V.S.A. chapter 170. - (c) The Secretary will approve the draft corrective action plan upon a finding that the requirements of § 35-607(a) have been met.
+The Secretary shall provide notice, in writing, to the potentially responsible party and other interested parties of the final corrective action plan approval. - (d) Corrective action plan.
+The corrective action plan shall be implemented within 90 days of the approval or in accordance with a schedule approved by the Secretary. - (e) The PRP shall notify the Secretary of amendments to a corrective action plan.
 The Secretary shall approve the amendment prior to implementation. - (1) Major amendments.
 All amendments that change the remedial approach or design of the corrective action plan and necessitate technical review shall be noticed in the same manner as required by subsection (b) of this section. - (2) Minor amendments.
-All amendments that require a change in a condition or requirement but do not change the approved remedial designnecessitate technical review and are not administrative amendments are shall be processed pursuant to 10 V.S.A. § 7715 (Type 4), except the Secretary need not subject to subsection (b) provide notice of this section an administratively complete plan. - (3) Administrative amendments.
+All amendments that do not change the approved remedial design and are not administrative amendments are not subject to subsection (b) of this section.

+(3) Administrative amendments.
 All amendments that correct typographical errors, changes the name or mailing address of an individual, or makes other similar changes to a plan that do not require technical review or the imposition of new conditions or requirements shall not require review under 10 V.S.A. chapter 170.